ydsingh/alexa/tools/TestFlow/README.md

 ## TestFlow <a id="title"></a>

+<div style="border-style: solid; border-color: black; text-align: center; background-color: yellow; padding: 5px; color: red">&#9888;Warning - this tool has not yet been updated to use the new SDK and is subject to change.</div>

 Are you developing a conversational skill?
 Maybe you are building a game, or a questionnaire, that requires several steps.
 You have probably seen how session attributes are set and get to allow the skill to remember things and keep track of the state of the skill.
 Sometimes it is difficult to visualize how your skill behaves as a "state machine" through many sequences of events.